Systematic Review of Tools and Approaches for Evaluating the Transferability of Health Technology Assessments Across Different Jurisdictions

 Background

-This study aims to review tools that have been developed for the transferability of Health Technology Assessment (HTA) information to different countries.
+This study aims to review tools that have been developed for the transferability of health technology assessment (HTA) information to different countries.
 HTA is increasingly being used as a tool in health policy decision-making, but its complexity and lack of local expertise have limited its usage in many countries.
-The World Health Organization has taken measures to encourage countries to conduct and use HTA, including through resolutions from the Eastern Mediterranean (EM) Regional Committee in 2019.
+The World Health Organization (WHO) has taken measures to encourage countries to conduct and use HTA, including through resolutions from the Eastern Mediterranean (EM) Regional Committee in 2019.
 However, due to limitations in national technical capacities, there is a need to adapt HTA information from other settings to fit the specific context of each country.
 Therefore, this study aims to systematically review the tools that have been developed for HTA transferability and assess their strengths and limitations.

 Methods